khandelwal-himanshi/DollarFly/README.md

-#All the javascript is in js folder
+## All the javascript is in js folder

-#All the imgaes are in image folder
+## All the imgaes are in image folder

+## All the styling is through files in css folder

+## index.html is the starting point for the application i.e. it is the Home Page for the application

+## Through admin credentials, the Admin Home page can be accessed (file adminHome.html)